jcascalesv-dev/Amazing_duo/readme.md

-*This project has been created as part of the 42 curriculum by jcascale y mjabalqu.*
+*This project has been created as part of the 42 curriculum by jcascale, mjabalqu.*

 # A-Maze-Ing